 Award-winning vineyards, traditional bakeries, canoeing on the River Wye and wandering into the hills: there’s plenty to enjoy car-free around Monmouth.
 Birthplace of Henry V, the little market town on two rivers has a host of historical sites including a ruined castle and a unique thirteenth-century bridge over the river Monnow.
-Buses to Monmouth leave from Chepstow every hour on weekdays, along the Wye Valley.
-From Newport bus station, they leave every two hours, Monday to Saturday, passing through a string of pretty towns and villages on the way.
+Buses to Monmouth leave from Chepstow every hour on weekdays, along the beautiful Wye Valley, passing famous Tintern Abbey.
+Monmouth is an ideal base for staycations, surrounded by great countryside.
+We've added a few tips at the end for holidays in the area.

 1. Walking, canoeing and food